A Little Email Courtesy Goes a Long Way

 This particular Friday, I was too sick to get out of bed.
-I wish I was “playing hooky.”
+(I wish I was “playing hooky.”)
 I didn’t go near my computer on that Saturday either.
-Just the thought of doing so was exhausting!
+Just thinking about getting up was exhausting.

-You don’t realized how you take feeling good every day for granted — until you don’t.
+You don’t realize how you take feeling good every day for granted — until you don’t.

-I do make a point of at checking email on Saturdays to delete spam, clear my inbox and to address any emergencies (perceived or otherwise).
-If it is not an emergency the email can wait until Monday.
+Usually, I check my email on Saturday mornings to delete spam, clear my inbox, and address any emergencies (perceived or otherwise).
+If it is not an emergency, the email can wait until Monday.

 It’s not all about you…

-On Monday when I responded I was out of pocket and not feeling well that Friday, the responses were one extreme or another.
+On Monday, when I responded that I was out of pocket and not feeling well that Friday, the responses were one extreme or another.
 Most folks were understanding and compassionate.
-Others, well, all I can say is yikes.
+Others, well, all I can say is — yikes.

-Several who wondered why I had not responded in my usual prompt fashion, (I am known for responding to emails during business hours within hours) offered encouragement that I would feel better soon.
-They also sent along their best wishes and let me know that their requests could wait until I felt better.
+Several who wondered why I had not responded promptly (I am known for responding to emails within hours during business hours) offered encouragement that I would feel better soon.
+They also sent their best wishes and told me their requests could wait until I felt better.

-These folks brought a smile to my face and reminded me why I enjoy my job.
-And working with them.
+These folks made me smile and reminded me why I enjoy my job.
+And why I work with them.

 Bees may sting…

-A particular individual sent four follow up emails (and texts) insinuating I was ignoring them.
-They claimed that I didn’t consider their request important.
-“I really need your response now whether you think it is important or not!”
+Another individual sent four follow-up emails (and texts), insinuating that I was ignoring them and that I didn’t consider their request important.
+“I really need your response now, whether you think it is important or not!”

-With this particular individual their project had dragged on almost 3 months past the target completion date.
-What they needed a response to was information I had already provided on several occasions.
-If they were to look, they could find the information they were looking for within those previous emails.
+They asked for a response for specific information I had already provided several times.
+If they were to look, they could find the information they sought in those previous emails.

-So, I don’t respond to an email sent on a Friday, until Monday and we jump to these conclusions?
-These were not urgent requests due to hacking, sites being down or the like where I could understand the need for immediate action.
+So, I do not respond to an email sent on a Friday until Monday, and we jump to these conclusions?
+These were not urgent requests due to hacking, sites being down, or where I could understand the need for immediate action.
+They were finally ready to get to work, and I should jump.

 Courtesy and Stern Professionalism

-I always respond with courtesy and give the other side the benefit of the doubt.
-When I receive emails that are accusatory or based on a false premise, I do not respond in kind.
-I correct the record in a professional, factual and informative manner.
+I always respond courteously and give the other side the benefit of the doubt.
+I do not respond in kind when I receive accusatory emails or based on a false premise.
+I correct the record in a professional, factual, and informative manner.

 But with some folks, the hits just keep on coming.